Meteor (missile): Development

 In a separate air-carry trial a Eurofighter of No. 17 (R) squadron RAF flew with two GHTMs on the forward underfuselage stations to assess how the aircraft handled during a series of manoeuvres.

 On 21 January 2006 a range work-up was conducted at Vidsel, again with GMA5 mounted on 39.101.
 This successfully verified system communications and set-up between the aircraft and the test range in advance of the first firing.

-The first ALD firing took place on 9 May 2006 from a JAS 39 Gripen flying at an altitude of 7,000 m.
+The first ALD firing took place on 9 May 2006 from a JAS 39 Gripen flying at an altitude of 7,000 m (22,965 ft).
 The missile was launched from the port underwing MML, separating safely from the launch aircraft as the integrated booster accelerated the missile to over Mach 2.0 in around two seconds.
 However, after a successful boost the missile failed to transition to the sustain phase of flight.
 The missile continued under boost impulse, gradually decelerating until broken up, on command from the ground.
 Despite this problem telemetry was gathered throughout the full duration of the flight.
 The missile debris was recovered and the air intakes were found to be still closed.

 The problem was traced to a timing issue in the gas generator valve control unit software, which was developed by a Bayern-Chemie subcontractor.
 Following modification a repeat of the first trial took place on 20 May 2006 and was a complete success.
 During the sustain phase the missile carried out a series of pre-programmed manoeuvres, under autopilot control, representative of the mid-course and endgame phases of an engagement.
 The flight lasted just under a minute and ended again with the successful operation of the break-up system which destroyed the missile within the range boundary.

 The first trial of a flight standard functional seeker was carried out on 30 June 2006.
 The Seeker Data Gathering (SDG) missile was carried under the wing of Gripen.
 The SDG missile has no propulsion system or warhead but contains operational missile subsystems and telemetry systems.
 The flight lasted approximately 1.5 hours, allowing data to be gathered over a variety of different flight conditions.
 These data will be used in support of the third Key Milestone.
 This marked the start of a two-year seeker development programme which will conclude with the first guided firing, currently scheduled for 2008 from Gripen.
 This programme will gather clutter data and demonstrate capabilities such as transfer alignment and target tracking in clear air and in the presence of ECM.